 07 Oct What is a Barcode Scanner?

-A barcode scanner, also called a point-of-sale (POS) scanner or a price scanner, is a device used to capture and read information contained in a barcode.
-The scanner consists of a light source, a lens and a light sensor that translates optical impulses into electrical ones.
-They also contain decoder circuitry analyzing the barcode’s image data provided by the sensor and sending that content to a computer.
+Companies use barcode scanners to capture and read information contained in a barcode.
+A scanner consists of a light source, a lens and a light sensor that translates optical impulses into electrical ones.

-A barcode scanner works by directing a beam of light across the barcode and measuring the amount of light that is reflected back.
-The dark bars on the barcode will reflect less light than the white spaces between them.
-The scanner then converts the light energy into electrical energy, which is then converted into data by the decoder and forwarded to a computer.
+A barcode scanner works by directing a beam of light across the barcode and measuring the amount of light that is reflected.
+The dark bars on the barcode reflect less light than the white spaces between them.
+The scanner then converts the light energy into electrical energy, which the decoder then converts into data and forwards to a computer.

 Types of Barcode Scanners

 To read one-dimensional barcodes, companies will typically use a laser, image or slot scanner.
 Mobile computers also have scanning capabilities.

 - A slot scanner is a stationary scanner that reads a barcode on an item when it is pulled through, or swiped, by hand.
 They are commonly used at checkout stations in retail, gas pumps, as well as to read employee ID cards.

 - A laser scanner uses a system of mirrors and lenses that allow it to read barcodes regardless of their position.
 It performs up to 500 scans per second to reduce the possibility of errors.
 A standard range barcode scanner easily reads up to 15 fee.
 On the other hand, specialized long-range scanners can take readings up to 50 feet away.
 Laser scanners often come as handhelds or as stationary units.